wtlin1228/storybook-interaction-testing/README.md

 - We couldn't collect the testing coverage of Interaction Tests.
 - What if we want to leave Storybook?
 We will have to unbind our tests with stories.

 Is it possible to minimize the risks?

-It's possible.
-I am trying.
+Yes, it's possible and I'm trying to.
+See [Minimize the risks](#minimize-the-risks)

 # Survey